kayrus/gof5/README.md

 Use `--select` to choose a VPN server from the list, known to a current server.

-Use `--profile` to define a custom F5 VPN profile index.
+Use `--profile-index` to define a custom F5 VPN profile index.

 ## Configuration